navin-neu/CuePointGrooveMachine/readme.md

 -  Cheap midi keyboards are good!
 CuePointGrooveMachine is easiest to use with keyboards that have a shallow key travel and light action.
 If your keyboard is weighted and has a deep travel, you'll need to time your presses a bit early to compensate.
 Playback is also not velocity-sensitive.
 This is so that the loop's original dynamics are maintained.

 -  The randomizer will trigger a random cue-point immediately when it is pressed.
-That means you should try to activate it on-beat.
+That means you should try to activate it on-beat for a smooth performance.

 -  The effects are routed in order from left to right.
 The softer distortion is useful for bringing some life back into a bitcrushed/filtered signal, but be cautious when using it alongside the harder distortion.